JinraeKim/ControlAllocationSwitching.jl/README.md

 # ControlAllocationSwitching
-- A repository for the codes used in the paper,
-Jinrae Kim et al., "Control Allocation Switching Scheme for Fault Tolerant Control of Hexacopter", presented in [2021 Asia-Pacific International Symposium on Aerospace Technology (APISAT2021), Jeju, Korea](https://apisat2021.org/).
+- A repository for the codes used in the paper, **Jinrae Kim et al., "Control Allocation Switching Scheme for Fault Tolerant Control of Hexacopter", presented in [2021 Asia-Pacific International Symposium on Aerospace Technology (APISAT2021), Jeju, Korea](https://apisat2021.org/)**.
 # Notes
 ## Dependencies (will automatically be installed via `Project.toml`)
 - [Julia](https://julialang.org/) v1.6.2